USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-27-Geospatial-Workshop-3.md

     Click *Launch*.
 The screen will update to the *Interactive Sessions* page.
 When your Jupyter session is ready, the top card will update from *Queued* to *Running* and a *Connect to Jupyter* button will appear.
 Click *Connect to Jupyter*.

+1. **Open a terminal session within JupyterLab.** Within JupyterLab, open the "File" menu, then "New" -> "Terminal".

+1. **Copy the Session 3 material from the workshop project space to your temporary workshop folder.**

+    In the commands below, replace "firstname.lastname" with your SCINet username.

+    ```bash
+    mkdir -p /90daydata/shared/firstname.lastname/session_3-dl_rastervision/
+    cd /90daydata/shared/firstname.lastname/session_3-dl_rastervision/
+    cp /project/geospatialworkshop/session_3-dl_rastervision/semantic_segmentation/semantic_segmentation.ipynb .
+    cp /project/geospatialworkshop/session_3-dl_rastervision/object_detection/object_detection.ipynb .
+    ```

+    **If you DID NOT participate in Session 2, please also follow these steps:**

+    Create a symbolic link to your temporary workshop folder from your home directory (replace *firstname.lastname* with your actual SCINet username).
+You will then have a shortcut called `my_geoworkshop` in your home directory that points to your workshop folder.
+This shortcut will allow you to access your workshop files from JupyterLab:

+    ```bash
+    ln -s /90daydata/shared/firstname.lastname ~/my_geoworkshop
+    ```

+**If you particiapted in Session 2, you do not need to do anything else except for follow along during the tutorial session!** If you did *not* participate in Session 2, you will need to complete the additional steps below.

+1. **Setup kernel for JupyterLab.** In the workshop project space, there is a `workshop_venv` virtual environment for the packages we will be using during the workshop tutorials.
+You will create a kernel called *grwg_workshop* to access from JupyterLab.

+    To create a new kernelspec from the virtual environment:

+    ```bash
+    source /project/geospatialworkshop/workshop_venv/bin/activate
+    ipython kernel install --name "grwg_workshop" --user
+    cp /project/geospatialworkshop/grwg_workshop.json ~/.local/shared/jupyter/kernels/grwg_workshop/kernel.json
+    ```

+1. **Restart JupyterLab.** You will need to restart JupyterLab in order to use the new kernel you created for step 4, above.
+Follow these steps:

+    1. Close the JupyterLab tab in your browser.
+    1. Return to the Open OnDemand tab in your browser, and click the *Delete* button that is inside the card for the running "Jupyter-A100" session.
+(If you do not see the running session cards in Open OnDemand, click the interactive sessions icon next to "Interactive Apps" at the top of the page.)
+Wait a few seconds for the page to refresh.
+    1. Repeat the instructions for step 2, above, to start a new JupyterLab session.
+Open OnDemand should automatically reuse the settings you entered the first time you launched JupyterLab.

-1. **Start session and select kernel:** Once you are in JupyterLab, navigate to `~/my_geoworkshop/session_3-dl_rastervision/semantic_segmentation_tutorial/model_base` in the left navigation pane, and open the `RV_Semantic_Segmentation_Tutorial.ipynb` notebook by double-clicking that file.
+1. **Start session and select kernel:** Once you are in JupyterLab, navigate to `~/my_geoworkshop/session_2-spatial_modeling_ml/` in the left navigation pane, and open the `spatial_modeling_ml.ipynb` notebook by double-clicking that file.
 Then, select your kernel by clicking on *Kernel > Change kernel...* within the top navigation menu of the Jupyter window.
 A pop-up will appear with a dropdown menu containing the `grwg_workshop` kernel we made above.
 Click on the `grwg_workshop` kernel and click the *Select* button.

 1. **Follow along during the tutorial session!**